openharmony/docs/en/application-dev/reference/arkui-ts/ts-methods-timepicker-dialog.md

 # Time Picker Dialog Box

+A time picker dialog box is a dialog box that allows users to select a time from the given range, which is from 00:00 to 23:59 by default.

+>  **NOTE**
-> **NOTE**<br>
+>
-> This component is supported since API version 8.
+>  The APIs of this module are supported since API version 8.
 Updates will be marked with a superscript to indicate their earliest API version.

-You can display a time picker in a dialog box to allow users to select a time from the given range, which is from 00:00 to 23:59 by default.

 ## Required Permissions